SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 <link rel="stylesheet" href="/SportsAnalytics/assets/css/custom.css">

 # The Home Run King
-## Henry Aaron Broke Babe Ruth's Home Run Record on April 8, 1974

-## History and Origins: 715 Home Runs
+### History and Origins: Henry Aaron

-The game between the Atlanta Braves and the Los Angeles Dodgers was played at Atlanta-Fulton County Stadium.
+The game between the Atlanta Braves and the Los Angeles Dodgers was played at Atlanta-Fulton County Stadium on April 8, 1974.
 One hundred eighty-five miles to the north, a kid sat alone in a house in Paint Rock, Tennessee, on the floor in front of the family television.

 He adjusted the knobs carefully, fine-tuning the UHF channel hoping to get the best picture possible.
 He was proud of how clear it looked.
 Then he took a deep breath and waited.